eklspe12/General-Store-App---Javascript-Python-Fullstack-App/README.md

 ### ProductCard.js

 Receives individual products as well as functions to assit with deleting and updating products.
 One side fo product card displays product name, description, image, price, a button for removing the product, and a button for editing the product.
 If the user clicks the "Remove from catalog" button then delete patch is sent to remove it from the database, then the products state is updated on the front end to remove the product for the user as well.
-The edit product button changes the class of the card which in changes the display to a form.
+The edit product button changes the class of the card which in changes the display to a form that is controlled with formik.
 Whatever the user enters in the form will be be sent to the backend as a PATCH request when the user clicks save.
 The save button also automatically changes the card over to show updated values.

 ### ProductList.js